Farama-Foundation/stable-retro/docs/integration.rst

 ``rom.md``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the ROM file used for this game, with a few exceptions, ROM files are not included in Gym Retro, but will be in your local copy of Gym Retro after you import them.
+This is the ROM file used for this game, with a few exceptions, ROM files are not included in Stable Retro, but will be in your local copy of Stable Retro after you import them.

 ``rom.sha``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~